Ruthie Foster: Career

 Foster performed with the Allman Brothers Band in 2012 at their annual Beacon Theatre run in New York City.
-She sang on four songs, including a cover version of "The Weight", on which she traded verses with Susan Tedeschi.
+She sang on four songs, including a cover version of "The Weight" on which she traded verses with Susan Tedeschi.
 She has toured with the Blind Boys of Alabama as well as Warren Haynes and also appears on Haynes' album Man In Motion.
 She was featured in February 2013 as a special guest on House of Blues and Elwood Blue's radio show, The BluesMobile, as well as an appearance in November 2012 in Austin Live: Tick Tock, a video short produced by the City of Austin.
 She performed at the Texas State Society of Washington D.C.'s Presidential Inauguration Ball in January 2013.

-Foster continues to tour extensively all over the world.
+Foster continues to tour extensively around the world.
 As of 2016, her shows have spanned across the U.S., Italy, Germany, Spain, and Cuba.

-She announced details for a spring 2017 album during an in-depth career retrospective interview with The Pods & Sods Network in November 2016.
-That album, titled Joy Comes Back, was released on March 24, 2017, via Blue Corn Records, and included collaborations with several artists, including Derek Trucks of the Tedeschi Trucks Band.
+She announced details for a 2017 album during an in-depth career retrospective interview with The Pods & Sods Network in November 2016.
+That album, Joy Comes Back, was released on March 24, 2017, via Blue Corn Records, and included collaborations with several artists, including Derek Trucks of the Tedeschi Trucks Band.
 Following Hurricane Harvey which damaged many coastal cities in Foster's home state of Texas, she was invited to participate in a benefit concert including Bonnie Raitt, Willie Nelson, Paul Simon, and James Taylor.
 Another significant moment was Foster's performance at Carnegie Hall in February 2018.
 Foster was also awarded one of US Artists' fellowship awards, which recognized her contributions to her field, accompanied by an unrestricted $50,000 award.

+Foster earned the 2025 Grammy Award for Best Contemporary Blues Album for her album Mileage.